unisonweb/unison/questions.md

 next steps:

-- [ ] fix up `Operations.loadBranchByCausalHash`; currently it's getting a single namespace, but we need to somewhere get the causal history.
+- [x] fix up `Operations.loadBranchByCausalHash`; currently it's getting a single namespace, but we need to somewhere get the causal history.
-	- [ ] load a causal, allowing a missing value (C.Branch.Spine)
+	- [x] load a causal, allowing a missing value (C.Branch.Spine)
 	- [x] load a causal and require its value (C.Branch.Causal)
-	- [ ] load a causal, returning nothing if causal is unknown
+	- [x] load a causal, returning nothing if causal is unknown
+- [x] `SqliteCodebase.Conversions.unsafecausalbranch2to1`
 - [ ] `SqliteCodebase.getRootBranch`
+- [x] `SqliteCodebase.getBranchForHash`
-- [ ] `SqliteCodebase.getBranchForHash`
+- [ ] `SqliteCodebase.Conversions.causalbranch1to2`
 - [ ] `SqliteCodebase.putRootBranch`
 - [ ] `SqliteCodebase.syncFromDirectory`
 - [ ] `SqliteCodebase.syncToDirectory`